IBWThunder/RPS/readme.md

 # This is a Rock Paper Scissors game made using python.
-# This my first repository.
+# This is my first repository.